 Stop the Execution of Anthony Sanchez in Oklahoma

 Anthony Sanchez, a member of the Choctaw Nation, is scheduled to be executed in Oklahoma on September 21, 2023 for the 1996 murder of Juli Busken.
-The bigger question: IS ANTHONY SANCHEZ INNOCENT?
-Evidence developed in recent months now points to Anthony's father, Glen Sanchez, as the actual killer in this case.
+The question: IS ANTHONY SANCHEZ INNOCENT?
+Watch the film: "Evidence Unraveled: The Fight to Free Anthony Sanchez."

 [Petition language is below.]

-On December 20, 1996, Juli Busken was abducted from her apartment [allegedly raped] and murdered.
+On December 20, 1996, Juli Busken was abducted from her apartment, [allegedly raped] and murdered.
 Her body was found the next day on the bank of a lake about 15 miles from her apartment.
 Foreign DNA was found on her clothing.

 Since the conviction, Sanchez has raised numerous issues about his conviction, including the fact that DNA evidence in the case was handled by an employee overseen by disgraced Oklahoma City Police Department chemist Joyce Gilchrist*.
 Gilchrist was fired from her job based on having helped prosecutors secure numerous false convictions by manipulating DNA evidence.